-Lenders have been actively transitioning existing loans away from LIBOR.
-To facilitate this in the syndicated loan market, the Loan Market Association has published exposure drafts and various recommended forms of facility agreement that incorporate provisions for either a future switch to Risk-free rates (RFRs) or day one use of RFRs.
-These forms have been widely used by banks in the London loan market as the basis for documenting new USD loans referencing SOFR and re-documenting existing loans to reference SOFR instead of USD LIBOR.
+Lenders have therefore been actively transitioning existing loans away from LIBOR.
+The Secured Overnight Lending Rate (SOFR) published by the Federal Reserve Bank of New York is the recommended alternative to USD LIBOR.
+To facilitate a transition in the syndicated loan market, the Loan Market Association published exposure drafts and recommended forms of facility agreement that incorporate provisions for either a switch to risk-free rates (RFRs) or day one use of RFRs.
+These have been widely used by banks in the London loan market as the basis for documenting new USD loans referencing SOFR and re-documenting existing loans to reference SOFR instead of USD LIBOR.
 These forms can also be used for documenting bilateral USD loans that use SOFR, if amended appropriately.
+A key feature of amendments for transitioning loans is credit adjustment spreads.
+As LIBOR represents the higher risk to lenders of lending over a term period, compared to the lower risk of an overnight rate, credit adjustment spreads allow for a fair conversion of LIBOR to SOFR without the lender having to accept a lower overall interest rate.
+On new loans, the credit adjustment is built into the margin.